pauljonescodes/Rutgers-University-Notes/Computer Science/Computer Architecture.md

         movq    movswq    movswq
                 movslq    movslq

-February 26th, 2013 - Recitation {#february-26th-2013---recitation}
+February 26th, 2013 - Recitation
 --------------------------------

-### Binary number to floating point numbers {#binary-number-to-floating-point-numbers}
+### Binary number to floating point numbers

 -   Lets assume we have 0.625 in the decimal system.
 -   We use a linear array